By Cheryl Zogg

 To that little voice, my own self-doubt, and the self-doubts that I imagine many of you might harbor, here is the hard truth: perfection is never going to happen.
 Real freedom from flaws or defects comes in embracing the knowledge that our flaws and defects exist.
 It comes in acknowledging that in my medical school class of 100+ students, 100+ others have felt exactly the way that I feel.
 So as you set off this Christmas to enjoy the holiday season and make (and inevitably break) your New Year’s resolutions in the days and weeks to come, I encourage you to embrace being perfectly imperfect, cherish the faults that make us human, and enjoy without competition or guilt the moments of brilliance and “strong work” that you and your equally perfectly imperfect colleagues achieve.

-Cheryl K. Zogg, MSPH, MHS, is a fourth-year MD-PhD candidate at Yale School of Medicine and Yale School of Public Health where she is currently working on her PhD in health services research.
+Cheryl Zogg, MSPH, MHS, is a fourth-year MD-PhD Candidate at Yale School of Medicine where she is currently working on her PhD in health services research.
 She is a research fellow with the Solomon Center for Health Law and Policy at Yale Law School and the Center for Surgery and Public Health at Harvard Medical School.
-Her clinical and research interests lie in the intersection of health policy and quality as it pertains to outcomes of surgical patients and differential access to care.
 She currently serves as the Research Coordinator for the AWS National Medical Student Committee and, once done with her dual degree, intends to pursue a career in academic surgery.
-Her PhD dissertation research entitled The ED.TRAUMA Study: Evaluating the Discordance of Trauma Readmission And Unanticipated Mortality in the Assessment of hospital quality is funded by the National Institute on Aging.
-To date, Cheryl has published more than 100 peer-reviewed papers and in 2018, was recognized in Forbes 30Under30 for her research in healthcare.
-She is very much not perfect.
-You can, however, find her on Twitter @CherylZogg.
+Her PhD dissertation research is funded by the National Institute on Aging, and, to date, Cheryl has published more than 100 peer-reviewed papers.
+In 2018, was recognized in Forbes 30Under30 for her research in healthcare.
+She is, however, not perfect!
+You can find her on Twitter @CherylZogg.

 Our blog is a forum for our members to speak, and as such, statements made here represent the opinions of the author and are not necessarily the opinion of the Association of Women Surgeons.